Preparing a grant application

 The budget is a key part of any grant application.
 There are many factors to consider, including costs for staff, travel, consumables, recruitment, equipment, facilities, biological services, research data management, impact, and open access to name a few.
 An understanding of the principles of full Economic Costing (fEC) will help you to calculate the true cost of a research project, ensuring that you have the necessary financial resources required.
 Once you have calculated the fEC using the Costing & Awards Tool, the next step is to determine the price, i.e. the amount eventually paid by the funder, and gain approval for that price.

 - Restricted / quota call: when a funder restricts the number of applications that may be submitted per institution, an internal process is coordinated and put in place by Research Services.
-View the list of current managed calls.
+Please contact your Faculty Research Growth Officer if the call you are submitting to notes an institutional limit on submissions.

 - Justification of Resources: the UK Research Councils require all grant applications to explain why the requested resources are needed.
 Failure to fully justify costs may result in a reduced budget.